-In accordance with GASB Statement No. 34, the Library presents here comparative financial information for governmental activities, net position, as well as the original appropriation to actual expenditures.
-This year, the Library is implementing GASB 68 and 71 which requires the Library to retroactively recognize long-term obligation for pension benefits (IMRF) as a liability.
+In accordance with GASB Statement No. 34, the Library presents in this report comparative financial information for governmental activities, net position, as well as the original appropriation to actual expenditures.
+Last year, the Library implemented GASB 68 and 71 which required the Library to retroactively recognize long-term obligation for pension benefits (IMRF) as a liability.

-GOVERNMENT-WIDE STATEMENTS

-Table 1 Statement of Net Position - Comparative Summaries
+GOVERNMENT-WIDE STATEMENTS Table 1 Statement of Net Position - Comparative Summaries